StemStack/MyEarth-orchestrator/replit.md

 - Autocomplete dropdown with formatted location details and keyboard navigation
 - Click-to-fly functionality and arrow key selection support
 - Camera positioning set to vertical nadir view (90° straight down) at 2km altitude
-- Complete code restructuring for maintainability and documentation
-- Organized code into logical sections with clear commenting
-- Added comprehensive JSDoc documentation for all functions
-- Implemented consistent naming conventions and modern JavaScript practices
-- Enhanced error handling and user feedback throughout the application